liora-bioinformatics/PhyloTrace/README.md

 <br>

-Download a standardized scheme that defines the genetic targets, nomenclature and allele sequences for the bacterial species of interest from the [cgMLST.org](https://www.cgmlst.org/ncs) and [PubMLST](https://pubmlst.org/) public databases.
-The connection to the server including information on the scheme is integrated in the app.
-Once one of the 69 available species has been selected and downloaded, everything is ready to go.
-The scheme can be inspected in detail using the locus info interface.
+Download a standardized scheme that defines the genetic targets, nomenclature and allele sequences for the bacterial species of interest.
+Using the app interface, schemes from the [cgMLST.org](https://www.cgmlst.org/ncs) and [PubMLST](https://pubmlst.org/) public databases can be accessed.
+Genes and loci included in the scheme can be inspected in detail using the Loci Info interface.

 Number of currently supported bacterial typing schemes:
 <br><br>